Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: Introduction

-On the other hand, the FMR of the metallic ferromagnet sandwiched by two superconductors was shifted up to 50~mT in the resonant field when the thickness of two superconductor layers is larger than the London's penetration depth, as observed in several recent experiments~\cite{CPL_exp,PRA_exp,experiment}.
+On the other hand, the FMR of the metallic ferromagnet sandwiched by two superconductors was shifted up to 50~mT in the resonant field when the thickness of the two superconductor layers is larger than the London's penetration depth, as observed in several recent experiments~\cite{CPL_exp,PRA_exp,experiment}.
 Above the superconducting transition temperature, the FMR frequency recovers to the Kittel mode~\cite{kittel_mode}, which may be exploited to realize the magnetic logic gate through a phase transition in the superconductor.
 This phenomenon may be related to the frequency splitting induced by spin-triplet superconducting state~\cite{CPL_exp}, Meissner screening~\cite{experiment}, and giant demagnetization effects~\cite{Gient_de,silaev}.
-It appears that this modulation could be absent for the FMR in the ferromagnetic insulators, however, which has not been reported yet~\cite{CPL_exp,experiment,Gient_de,silaev}.
-The experiment ~\cite{CPL_exp} showed that inserting a thin insulator layer in the heterostructures composed of a metallic ferromagnet sandwiched by two superconductors completely suppresses the shift of FMR.
+It appears that this modulation could be absent for the FMR in the ferromagnetic insulators~\cite{CPL_exp,experiment,Gient_de,silaev}, however, which has not been reported in the experiments yet~\cite{S_FI_S_junction_1,S_FI_S_junction_2,S_FI_S_junction_3}.
+Silaev predicted recently ultrastrong coupling between magnons and microwave photons in a magnetic insulator when sandwiched by two superconductors of infinite thickness, where the radiation of the electric field out of the heterostructure is completely suppressed~\cite{Silaev_ultrastrong_coupling}.
+The experiment~\cite{CPL_exp} showed that inserting a thin insulator layer in the heterostructures composed of a metallic ferromagnet sandwiched by two superconductors completely suppresses the shift of FMR.
 This raises the issue of whether the FMR can be gated or not in magnetic insulators by adjacent superconductors in proper configurations.